digital-land/digital-land.github.io/content/blog-post/beta-team.md

 We’re a beta service, and have been since we launched [planning.data.gov.uk](https://www.planning.data.gov.uk) last year in September.

 That means we have real users doing real things with real data.

-But I think we’re currently failing them.
+And I think we’re currently failing them.

 ## We need to focus on our flow
 <a href="https://www.flickr.com/photos/psd/46214552701/in/photolist-2dpPEqM" title="Do less, flow more"><img src="https://live.staticflickr.com/4866/46214552701_af5cda2276.jpg" alt="Do less, flow more"/></a>